Prenatal Vitamins: What Actually Matters

 How to read the label in 60 seconds

-• Iron: 27 mg
+- Iron: 27 mg (often missing from gummies)

-• Calcium: 200–300 mg (you'll get the rest from food)
+- Calcium: 200-300 mg is typical in prenatals.
+You'll get the rest from food.

-• Vitamin D: 600 IU (some list this as 15 mcg)
+- Vitamin D: 600 IU (some labels list 15 mcg)

-• DHA: 200–300 mg (may require a separate softgel)
+- DHA: 200-300 mg.
+May require a separate softgel.

 When to start and what to do when they make you sick

 Start your prenatal at least one month before trying to conceive.
-Neural tube development happens in the first 28 days — often before you even know you're pregnant.
+Neural tube development happens in the first 28 days, often before you even know you're pregnant.
 If the pregnancy is a surprise, start immediately.

 For dads

 Here's what nobody tells the partner: she might not be able to keep these pills down.
 First-trimester nausea can make swallowing a horse-pill prenatal feel impossible.
-If she's struggling, don't push it — help her find alternatives.
+If she's struggling, don't push it.
+Help her find alternatives.
 A smaller tablet, a chewable, taking it at night instead of morning.
 The goal isn't perfection, it's consistency.
 And knowing you're paying attention to this stuff matters more than you think.

 Product picks